 Commissioned by: German Federal Ministry for Economic Cooperation and Development (BMZ)

 Lead executing agency: Ministry of Agriculture, Water and Forestry (MAWF)

 Overall term: 2015 to 2019

 Namibia is the driest sub-Saharan nation and is among the countries most severely affected by climate change.
-This is threatening food security, particularly in Namibia’s densely populated northern region, where more than half of the country’s 2.1 million residents live.
+This is threatening food security, particularly in Namibia's densely populated northern region, where more than half of the country's population of 2.1 million live.
 The main activity in this region is subsistence agriculture, which is primarily rainfed.
-Older people are often left to carry out the agricultural work, while the younger generation moves to urban areas.
+Older people are often left to carry out the agricultural work, as younger people are moving to urban areas.

-Despite the crop losses that are already associated with climate change, very few small-scale farmers are applying climate-adapted cultivation methods.Objective
+Despite the reduction in yield already seen in association with climate change, very few small-scale farmers have begun applying climate-adapted cultivation methods yet.

 Small-scale farmers in Northern Namibia successfully apply farming practices that are adapted to the impacts of climate change.

-Conservation agriculture is a promising method for adapting agriculture to climate change.
-This is at the heart of the project’s approach.
-Conservation agriculture is based on three principles: soil is not tilled, crop rotation is practised using a variety of crops, and the soil is always covered with vegetation or plant residues.
-This makes it possible to increase soil fertility and reduce water loss.
-In June 2015, Namibia’s Ministry of Agriculture, Water and Forestry (MAWF) formulated a comprehensive programme for widespread introduction of conservation agriculture.
+Conservation agriculture is a promising method for adapting farming to climate change.
+This is the main focus of the project.
+Conservation agriculture is based on three principles: soil is not ploughed, crop rotation is practised using a variety of crops, and the soil is always covered with vegetation or plant residues.
+As a result, soil fertility can be increased and water losses reduced.
+In June 2015, Namibia’s Ministry of Agriculture, Water and Forestry (MAWF) formulated a comprehensive programme for the widespread introduction of conservation agriculture.

 The project supports implementation of this programme in the Kavango West, Kavango East and Zambezi regions.
 It is training farmers in climate-adapted cultivation practices, improving delivery of agricultural services, promoting research and knowledge management and developing capacity at MAWF.